 - Protein packs are ideal for on-the-go lunches.

 - Salad with grilled chicken and low-fat dressing.

 - Protein bowls are high in protein and may be readily adjusted to suit your tastes.
-Meat or tofu, quinoa or rice, and a variety of vegetables make for a delicious on-the-go lunch.
+Meat, tofu, quinoa, rice, and various vegetables make for a delicious on-the-go lunch.

-- If you're aiming to reduce your carb intake, lettuce wraps are a great option.
+- Lettuce wraps are a great option if you aim to reduce your carb intake.
 Wrap your sandwich meats and cheeses in large leaves of lettuce instead of a tortilla.